Skip to content

 In a hurry?
 TL;DR

-• 1Driving angry or sad increases crash risk tenfold, according to research.
+• 1Driving while angry or sad drastically increases your crash risk by 10 times, according to VTTI research.

-• 2Intense emotions consume cognitive resources needed for safe driving.
+• 2Intense emotions cause cognitive overload, leading to tunnel vision and slowed reactions crucial for safe driving.

 Why It Matters